Nassirou Bako Arifari: Political career

 In the 2007 legislative election, he was elected as a Deputy to the National Assembly.
 He was reelected in 2011 on the Amana Alliance ticket, which he founded.
-In the Assembly, he was appointed as National Coordinator of the G13 Baobab Alliance.
+In the Assembly, he was appointed National Coordinator of the G13 Baobab Alliance.
 He became an important deputy in the National Assembly and won acclaim as an orator.
 In 2011, he set up the first computerized permanent electoral list in Benin.

 He became the Minister of Foreign Affairs on 28 May 2011.
 Arifari proposed a permanent African seat in the UN Security Council to pre-empt crises in September 2011.
 He also advocated stronger international help to fight piracy in the Gulf of Guinea.
 In 2012, he argued for the abolition of the death penalty.
 He visited Cuba in October 2014.
 On 12 January 2015, Arifari welcomed exiled former Central African Republic President Michel Djotodia at Cotonou Airport and said that Benin received Djotodia "at the request of member states of the Economic Community of Central African States" as a "contribution to the search for peace in central Africa."
 In a March 2015 speech to the United Nations, Arifari stressed the need for environmental sustainability in the cotton industry and emphasized a fast resolution in World Trade Organization negotiations.

 On 22 June 2015, he was succeeded as Minister of Foreign Affairs by Saliou Akadiri.
 After leaving office, Arifari returned to his seat in the National Assembly, where he became President of the International Relations Committee.
 In January 2015, Arifari announced his candidacy for President on the Amana Alliance ticket in the March 2011 presidential election.
 The move was seen as an expression of dissent with the candidacy of Lionel Zinsou.
 In the election, Arifari received 19,061 votes, or 0.63 percent.